-American-born Nancy Astor (1879–1964), née Langhorne, succeeded her second husband Waldorf Astor as Conservative MP for Plymouth Sutton in 1919, becoming the first woman to sit in the House of Commons.
+American-born Nancy Astor (1879–1964), née Langhorne, succeeded her husband Waldorf Astor as Conservative MP for Plymouth Sutton in 1919, becoming the first woman to sit in the House of Commons.
 She continued to represent the Plymouth Sutton constituency until her retirement in 1945.

 Challenging the male narrative in Parliament

-Her courage and resilience in standing alone for almost 2 years in a hostile House established a platform on which women continue to build today.
-Her arrival in Parliament ushered in a new type of politician, a public woman, a new perspective and a reminder that there was a female electorate who increasingly demanded to be satisfied.
+The election of Nancy Astor as MP for Plymouth Sutton changed British democracy forever.
+For the first time, a woman was able to directly influence the parliamentary debate and the writing of the laws of her own land.
+A responsibility she willingly shouldered for all women.
+Her courage and resilience in standing alone for almost two years in a hostile House of Commons established a platform on which women continue to build today.
+Her arrival in Parliament ushered in a new type of politician, a public woman, a new perspective and a reminder that there were female voters who increasingly demanded to be satisfied.

 A Historical Figure

 As historians, it is inevitable that we look to the past to find echoes of the challenges and achievements that we still see today.
 While the lines of continuity with the past are not always crystal clear they are there, our present and the future are inevitably shaped by the past and those who inhabited it.
 There are those pathfinders whose contribution demands recognition and whose paths begin with first steps we can trace in today’s continuing demand for a better balanced world and in this light, Nancy Astor, both as an individual and her legacy, are important.
 Being the first is never easy and as people they rarely sit comfortably on the pedestals that we force them on to.
 As Nancy herself said ‘Pioneers may be picturesque figures but they are often rather lonely ones’.